knk-nk/recurl/README.md

 # Usage
 1. [Download lua binaries for windows](https://sourceforge.net/projects/luabinaries/files/5.4.2/Tools%20Executables/lua-5.4.2_Win64_bin.zip/download)
 or install `lua` package on your Linux system (it will probably already be there though)
-2. On Windows, unpack the Lua binaries anywhere, then open all `.lua` scripts with `lua54.exe`
+2. On Windows, unpack the Lua binaries anywhere, then set `lua54.exe` as a default program for all `.lua` files
-3. Execute `create_dirs.lua` script
+3. Run `create_dirs.lua` script
 4. That's all.
 Just run either `recurl.lua` or `recurl.debug.lua`
 <br>